“Organic” and “natural” – terms often used when describing food, beauty or home care products.

 - The packaging is environmentally sensitive

-As with organic certification in the UK, the gold standard certifier for natural is also the Soil Association which ensures that the product’s ingredients have:
+The gold standard certifier for “natural” in the UK is also the Soil Association.
+This standard ensures that the product’s ingredients have:

 - No genetically modified (GMOs) ingredients